UweAlex/NonlinearOptimizationTestFunctions.jl/README.md

 ## Test Functions

 The package includes a variety of test functions for nonlinear optimization, each defined in src/functions/<functionname>.jl.
-Below is a complete list of available functions, their properties, minima, bounds, and supported dimensions, based on precise values from sources like al-roomi.org, sfu.ca, and Molga & Smutnicki (2005). **All functions are fully implemented with function evaluations, analytical gradients, and metadata, validated through the test suite.**
+Below is a complete list of available functions, their properties, minima, bounds, and supported dimensions, based on precise values from sources like al-roomi.org, sfu.ca, and Molga & Smutnicki (2005). **All functions are fully implemented with function evaluations, analytical gradients, and metadata, validated through the test suite, including checks for empty input vectors, NaN, Inf, and small inputs (e.g., 1e-308).**

 - **Ackley**: Multimodal, non-convex, non-separable, differentiable, scalable, bounded.
 Minimum: 0.0 at (0, ..., 0).
 Bounds: [-5, 5]^n (default) or [-32.768, 32.768]^n (benchmark).
 Dimensions: Any n >= 1.
 - **AxisParallelHyperEllipsoid**: Convex, differentiable, separable, scalable.
 Minimum: 0.0 at (0, ..., 0).
 Bounds: [-Inf, Inf]^n.
 Dimensions: Any n >= 1.